 The UK and Western Europe

-A website redesign company from the UK or Western Europe will charge $60-120 per hour.
+The cost of website redesign by a company from the UK or Western Europe will charge $60-120 per hour.
 The top IT hubs in Europe are located in London, Berlin and Amsterdam.

 Eastern Europe (Belarus and Ukraine)